 How is the information made available?

 Information is made available in hard copy such as leaflets and advice sheets.
 For information regarding this publication scheme please contact reception who will also be pleased to receive your questions, comments and complaints.
-Alison Church or any receptionist will make best endeavours to supply all information requested in hard copy within 7 working days.
+Alison Knapp or any receptionist will make best endeavours to supply all information requested in hard copy within 7 working days.

 Your rights to information